top of page

 1- Review athletic stance, ankle flex, and parallel turns intermediate slope Video

 Many people will have reinforced natural moves by skiing on the back of their skis and very little ankle flex.
-A few can change much quicker than most who will need a lot of work.
+They have made them work well in some conditions, but will have trouble skiing slower and making smaller turns.

 2- Uphill christie exercises for progressive ankle flex and edging, inside lead Video